nickkeesG/konigrufen/README.md

 <img src="sample_images/kripke1.5.PNG" alt="hi" class="inline" width="750" height="400"/>

 Eventually the agents figure out what the teams are, which is often when the King itself is played by one of the agents.
-The Kripke model then turns into the following example.
+The Kripke model then turns into the following.

 <img src="sample_images/kripke2.PNG" alt="hi" class="inline" width="750" height="400"/>